 Fromage: 9 out of 10.
 I can’t believe there was no scene in which some poor actress had to pretend to be the Queen.
 COME ON PEOPLE.
-On the other hand: we all just watched a movie about two real and basically drama-free people who are getting married on Friday morning, just because one of them is THE FUTURE KING OF ENGLAND.
+On the other hand: we all just watched a movie about two real and basically drama-free people who are getting married on Friday morning, just because one of them is THE FUTURE KING.
 That’s kind of crazy.
 We’ve clearly all just sunk into the depths of MEGA Royal Fromage.
 I REVEL IN IT.

 F*ckwittery: 5 out of 10.
 Despite the movie’s cheesiness, it wasn’t nearly nutty ENOUGH.
 Sigh.
 Real people.
 Can’t you work with us?